(Updated 19 November 2020)

-THE ENVIRONMENTAL sectors of Malaysia, like the rest of the country, have been shaken by two major events: the Covid-19 crisis and a new government who has yet to set direction.
+THE ENVIRONMENTAL sectors of Malaysia, like the rest of the country, were shaken in March 2020 by two major events: the Covid-19 crisis and a new government which seized power.

-Malaysia recorded its first Covid-19 infection on January 25, 2020 and has imposed a movement control order since March 18.
-The order has succeeded in slowing disease spread.
+Malaysia recorded its first Covid-19 infection on January 25, 2020 and has imposed movement control orders of various strictness since March 18.
+The orders have largely succeeded in slowing disease spread.

-These restrictions and their effect on the economy and other areas already have wide-ranging effects on environmental communities.
+However, these restrictions and their effect on the economy and other areas have wide-ranging effects on environmental communities.

 Photo: Researchers such as these bat scientists are figuring out how to continue field work when movement is restricted.
 (Credit: SL Wong)